-Policies from both the University System of New Hampshire (USNH) and the University of New Hampshire (UNH) guide our use of IT resources at UNH.
-We encourage you to review these policies regularly as updates can occur at any time.
+Policies from both the University System of New Hampshire (USNH) and the University of New Hampshire (UNH) guide the use of IT resources at UNH.
+Please review these policies regularly as updates can occur at any time.

-If you have questions or need training on any USNH or UNH Information Technology policy, please contact IT Security .
+If you have questions or need training on any USNH or UNH Information Technology policy, please contact UNH ISS.

 USNH OLPM: Policy on Operation and Maintenance of Property